 If you have a full-time job outside journalism, but prepare factual written, visual, or audio material of public concern for dissemination through public media, and support trade union rights and journalistic standards, you may qualify for associate membership of the union.
 Community journalists whose primary source of income is from non-journalist work may also qualify for associate membership.

-Students on journalism courses or who practise student journalism in a medium supported by the National Union of Students or the Union of Students in Ireland qualify for associate student membership.
+Students on journalism courses or who practise student journalism in a medium supported by the National Union of Students or the Union of Students in Ireland qualify for developmental (student) membership.